-Landowners should always be aware of how their landscaping or plantings may affect the Company's Easement rights.
-Landscaping or planting plans must be reviewed by the Company's forestry department.
-Without prior approval, any plantings are subject to removal by the Company or its contractors.
+Without prior written approval by Company, any plantings are subject to removal by the Company or its contractors.
 In some instances, lack of prior written approval may result in the property owner being required to remove the Encroachment at their own expense.
 Any landscaping requested to be placed on an Easement must have a maturity height of less than ten (10) feet.
 Please note that ten (10) feet in height is the maximum mature height allowed; however, there may be areas within the Company's Right of Way where the mature height must be reduced to ensure proper clearance.

-To maintain access to its Facilities and along the Easement, plantings are not permitted in the following locations:
+To maintain access to its Facilities and along the Easement, plantings will not be permitted in the following locations:

-- On any access lane reserved or used by the Company for vehicular travel, the location of which is identified by or designated by the Company or readily observed within the Right of Way, i.e., dirt trails.
-These access ways are typically twenty (20) feet in width; and - Within a fifty (50) foot radius of a Company structure, foundation, tower, pole, transformer, equipment, guy, or anchor.
+- 1. On any access lane reserved or used by the Company for vehicular travel, the location of which is identified by or designated by the Company or readily observed within the Right of Way, i.e., dirt trails.
+These access ways are typically twenty (20) feet in width; and - 2.
+Within a fifty (50) foot radius of a Company structure, foundation, tower, pole, transformer, equipment, guy, or anchor. - 3.
+Across the entire width of the Right of Way prohibiting access to Company facilities.